 The grinding mechanism inside moves smoothly and around the beans to grind each bean into a finer powder based on your setting.
 This mechanism also preserves more of the original bean flavor, which you can taste in your coffee.

-Mr. Coffee revolutionized the home coffee brewing industry with its mass production of automatic coffee makers, and it now makes grinders like this Burr Mill Grinder with 18 Custom Grinds for those who want to grind fresh beans at home.
+Mr. Coffee revolutionized the home coffee brewing industry with its mass production of automatic models, and it now makes grinders like this Burr Mill Grinder with 18 Custom Grinds for those who want to grind fresh beans at home.
 Though it has the company’s name on it, this grinder produces ground beans that you can use in any coffee maker made by any manufacturer.
 The grinding chamber, bean hopper and ground coffee canister all come out for removing old beans and grounds inside or for adding the grounds to your own coffee pot.

 The grinder also comes with a small arrow light on one side.
 This light comes on and becomes bright green to indicate when the grinder is ready to use.

-The Encore Conical Burr Coffee Grinder with Bin from Baratza easily out beats other machines vying for the title of the best burr grinder.
+The Encore Conical with Bin from Baratza easily out beats other machines vying for the title of the best burr grinder.
 Its 40 grinding settings let you experiment and find out which setting is best for your coffee beans, and it even has a setting for grinding beans for espresso.
 An optional feature grinds and moves those beans into a dedicated basket that you can then put right inside your coffee maker for added ease of use.